-MAOs that administered the HOS Baseline Survey in 2019 were required to administer the HOS Follow Up Survey in 2021.
+MAOs that administered the HOS Baseline Survey in 2020 were required to administer the HOS Follow Up Survey in 2022.
 In the event of a consolidation, merger, or novation, the surviving contract had to report Follow Up HOS for all members of all contracts involved.
 All eligible members of these contracts were resurveyed and the results were reported as one under the surviving contract.
 For a contract conversion, the contract had to report if its new organization type was required to report.
+Refer to the list of participating MAO contracts available in the Survey Results section on the Survey page of the HOS website (www.HOSonline.org).

-All PACE organizations with Medicare contracts in effect on or before January 1, 2020, and with a minimum enrollment of 30 members as of October 1, 2020, were required by CMS to administer the HOS-Modified (HOS-M) in 2021.
+All PACE organizations with Medicare contracts in effect on or before January 1, 2021, and with a minimum enrollment of 30 members as of February 1, 2022, were required by CMS to administer the HOS-Modified (HOS-M) in 2022.